Doctor of Philosophy in HDFS

 Research Methods for HDFS II (3)

 Elective hours may come from non-core HDFS courses and special topics, from independent reading and research, from practicum and field placements, or from courses identified across campus.
-Students’ major professors and advisory committees are instrumental in selecting elective/other emphasis courses.
+Students’ major professors and advisory committees are instrumental in selecting elective courses.

 Students in the HDFS option (non-MFT) may also take any MFT content classes as HDFS electives (i.e., MFT Theory I & II; Clinical Issues I, II, & III; and Professional Issues) but they are not eligible to take the MFT practicum or internship.

-If a student's master's program (from another university) included courses similar to some of the courses required in the HDFS Ph.D. program, the student may submit materials (e.g., syllabi, texts, exams, term papers) to the faculty member who teaches the similar HDFS course for a determination of course content equivalency.
+If a student's master's program (from another university) included courses similar to some of the courses required in the HDFS Ph.D. program, the student may submit materials (e.g., syllabus, paper) to the faculty member who teaches the similar HDFS course for a determination of course content equivalency.

 Dissertation (10 credits)